 Seafood specialities include swordfish rolls, spaghetti with clams or mussels, grilled squid or stuffed, sea bass, grilled prawns and other delicious seafood delights.
 Make sure you try the hot and cold seafood appetiser (antipasto caldo e freddo).

 The setting is usually romantic looking at the boats.
 These restaurants tend to be a little more expensive than the trattoria, but worth it for the quality of the food and views.
 A starter, main course and dessert including wine is between 30 and 35 euro per person as long as you don’t order fresh lobster.

 My favourite one is in Scilla.
-It is called il principe di Scilla and is right out at sea, built on stilts in the fishing district of Chianalea overlooking Ruffo castle.
+This restaurant is il principe di Scilla and is right out at sea, built on stilts in the fishing district of Chianalea overlooking Ruffo castle.
 The service is second to none.
 It is also part of the Hotel Principe di Scilla.
 The owner spent many years in America and was delighted to open his first hotel in Scilla, After a short while, he opened more hotels and restaurants.

 Restaurants not so far from the sea have a choice of meat and seafood dishes.
 It is better to book in advance.
 All restaurants vary in Calabria.
 You can find some with simple tablecloths and others with linen.
 I would like to tell you about one of my other favourites.